 I like to mix all the herbs and salt together with the oil on a plate and roll the beef in it.
 I find this helps to get it evenly covered with the seasoning.
 I also really like roasted onions and usually throw a couple in the air fryer basket with the roasting beef, which adds a little more flavor.

-It is important to pre-heat the air fryer so that the cooking process starts immediately.
+It is important to pre-heat the air fryer so that the cooking process starts immediately once you have put the beef roast in.
 You will need to pre-heat the air fryer to 390°F (200°C), and then cook for the first 10-15 minutes at this high temperature.
 Then lower the temperature to 360°F (180°C) to finish cooking.

 As for how long to roast it, I follow the general rule for beef roast cooking times of 20 minutes per lb of beef for rare, then add five minutes for each degree of doneness that you like.
 So for a 2lb beef roast cooked to medium-rare it would be 20×2+5 = 45 minutes.
 That rule works for a round-shaped roast.
 If you are cooking a tenderloin or other long or flat shaped cut, expect to halve the cooking time – around 22 minutes for medium-rare for a 2lb roast.

 However, I always always always use a meat thermometer.
 There is just nothing more disappointing than overcooking a beautiful cut of meat.
 If you don’t have one, please consider getting one.
 Think of it as an investment, you will never again ruin an expensive cut of meat by overcooking!
 I recently discovered the Meater [affiliate link] – this is a truly wireless meat thermometer.
 It is like a skewer that you stick in the meat and then uses Bluetooth to tell your phone when the meat is ready (you have to keep your phone nearby).
 I use it way more than I expected, and it is just perfect to use with an air fryer as there are no wires.